 No. Headgear remains optional in the US Lacrosse Youth Rule Book and in the USL/NFHS Rule Book.

-ASTM standard F3137 is not a soft headgear standard and the standard itself makes no mention of the word "soft."
-However, the testing protocol does require that the product meets a certain flexibility to insure that players who are wearing the product do not injure those who are not.
+ASTM standard F3137 is not a soft headgear standard.
+The standard itself makes no mention of soft.
+It is based on a performance standard.
+However, the testing protocol does require that the product meet a certain flexibility to insure that players who are wearing the product do not injure those who are not.

 Products vary in cost and design.
-Please contact the headgear manufacturers for more information.
+Please contact manufacturers for more information.

 What does the headgear look like?

-The ASTM standard requires the headgear to fully cover the head, thus precluding the use of head band type products currently used by some players.
-All headgear must be worn with required eyewear, and some headgear models have integrated eyewear.
-The standard has two options, allowing manufacturers to make their headgear with eyewear implemented or a product that is compatible with various eyewear products currently on the market.
+The ASTM performance standard requires the headgear to fully cover the head, thus precluding the head band type of products used by some players.
+Some headgear may have integrated eyewear; any headgear used must be worn with required eyewear.
+The standard has two options, allowing manufacturers to make their headgear with the eyewear implemented or a product that is compatible with various eyewear products currently on the market.